sleeptoken/zettelkasten/Enumeration.md

 #### TCP 2049: Network File System (NFS)

-NFS protocol is used to mount file systems on a remote host over a network, and users can interact with the file systems as if they are mounted locally.
-NFS servers listen to its client systems on TCP port 2049.
+NFS protocol is used to mount file systems on a remote host over a network, and users can interact with the file systems as if they are mounted locally. [[NFS (2049 port)]] servers listen to its client systems on TCP port 2049.
 If NFS services should be properly configured to prevent privesc and backdoor injection, etc.

 #### TCP 25: Simple Mail Transfer Protocol (SMTP)

 [[SMTP (25 port)]] is a TCP/IP mail delivery protocol.
 It transfers email across the Internet and across local networks.
 It runs on the connection-oriented service provided by TCP and uses the well-known port number 25.
 #### TCP/UDP 162: SNMP Trap

-An SNMP trap uses TCP/UDP port 162 to send notifications such as optional variable bindings and the sysUpTime value from an agent to a manager.
+An SNMP trap uses TCP/UDP port 162 to send notifications such as optional variable bindings and the sysUpTime value from an agent to a manager. [[SNMP TRAP (162 port)]]

 #### UDP 500: Internet Security Association and Key Management Protocol (ISAKMP)/Internet Key Exchange (IKE)